-The Company does not currently have any women on the Board.
-Excluding Directors, the Consolidated Entity had 11% (2019: 25%) female staff at the end of the reporting period.
+The Company has one woman on its Board, out of 5 Directors.
+Excluding Directors, the Consolidated Entity had no female senior executives and 14% (2021: 11%) female staff overall at the end of the reporting period.

 Performance Review and Evaluation